Does Toenail Fungus Smell? Warning Signs & What It Means for Your Health

 • Cheese-like

-Early vs Advanced Infection and Odor
+Early vs. Advanced Infection and Odor

-Mild or Early Infection
+Early or Mild Infection

 • Little to no odor